Andrew Yang Blasts China’s ‘Ridiculous’ Decision To Ban NBA Games

 “China is trying to use its market power to silence free speech and criticism of its conduct,” she tweeted.
 “In response, the NBA chose its pocketbook over its principles — and our values.
 We should all be speaking out in support of those protesting for their rights.”

 Since 2002, when Houston drafted Yao Ming No. 1 in the NBA Draft, the Rockets have drawn a large portion of Chinese fans, which is likely why the NBA appears to be taking China’s side.
-Regardless, the incident has sparked controversy over the role the league is playing in their relationship with China, with many suggesting it’s turning a blind eye to the country’s censorship and human rights abuses in the name of revenue.
+Regardless, the incident has sparked controversy over the role the league is playing in their relationship with China, with many suggesting it is turning a blind eye to the country’s censorship and human rights abuses in the name of revenue.

-Although NBA Commissioner Adam Silver defended Morey’s tweet, the incident spotlighted the NBA’s approach to fans that hold signs criticizing China during the pre-season NBA games.
+Although NBA Commissioner Adam Silver defended Morey’s tweet, the incident spotlighted the NBA’s approach to fans that hold signs criticizing China during the preseason NBA games.
 In the incidents that were posted to social media, the individuals captured on video were stripped of their signs.

 As for Yang, he hasn’t been shy about commenting on his thoughts on his favorite NBA teams.
 He also congratulated professional wrestlers Chris Jericho and Cody Rhodes for the launch of All Elite Wrestling (AEW), which earned him a shout-out from Jericho, who is the current AEW World Champion.

-“I guess I’m part of the Yang Gang,” he said after saying he would “vote” for Yang i a hypothetical battle royale wrestling matchup.
+“I guess I’m part of the Yang Gang,” he said after saying he would “vote” for Yang in a hypothetical battle royale wrestling matchup.

 .@IAmJericho is voting for @AndrewYang, and is a proud member of the #YangGang. #CheddarLive pic.twitter.com/qDysIBj5Lq